dpaniukov/dpaniukov.github.io/_posts/2016-10-25-You-and-Your-R-Doing-Statistics-in-Python.md

 ---

-In this post I will tell you how to do statistics in Python.
+In this post, I will tell you how to do statistics in Python.
 I've been trained in statistics mostly with R, but I do a lot of fMRI analyses in Python and do not really want to switch back and forth.

 # Table of Contents
 * TOC